-- 1. Appreciate the history and developments in the field of pediatrics and pediatric nursing as a specialty - 2.
+- Appreciate the history and developments in the field of pediatrics and pediatric nursing as a specialty - 2.
 Apply the concepts of growth and development in providing care to the pediatric clients and their families. - 3.
 Appreciates the child as a holistic individual - 4.
 Perform physical, developmental, and nutritional assessment of pediatric clients. - 5.
 Apply nursing process in providing nursing care to neonates & children. - 6.
 Integrate the concept of centered pediatric nursing care with related areas such as genetic disorders, congenital malformations and long term illness. - 7.
 Recognize and manage emergencies in neonates - 8.
 Describe various recent technologies and treatment modalities in the management of high risk neonates - 9.
 Appreciate the legal and ethical issues pertaining to pediatric and neonates nursing - 10.
 Prepare a design for layout and management of neonatal units - 11.
-Incorporate evidence based nursing practice and identify the areas of research in the field of pediatric/neonatal nursing. - 12.
-Recognize the role of pediatric nurse practitioner and as a member of the pediatric and neonatal health team. - 13.
+Incorporate evidence based nursing practice and identify the areas of research in the field of pediatric/neonatal nursing. - 12 Recognize the role of pediatric nurse practitioner and as a member of the pediatric and neonatal health team. - 13.
 Teach Pediatric nursing to undergraduate students & in-service nurses

 Units Hours Content

-Ι 10 Introduction
+I 10 Introduction

 Historical development of pediatrics and Pediatric Nursing

 in India;

 Current status of child health in India;

 Trends in Pediatrics and Pediatric Nursing,

 Ethical and cultural issues in pediatric care

 Rights of children

 National health policy for children's, special laws and

 ordinances relating to children.

 National goals,

 Five year plans,

 10 National health programs related to child health.

 II 10 Assessment of pediatric clients

 History taking

 Developmental assessment

 Physical assessment

 Nutritional assessment

-10 Family assessment
+1.0 Family assessment

 III 10 Hospitalized child

 Meaning of hospitalization of the child, preparation for

 hospitalization, effects of hospitalization on the child and

 family

 Stressors and reactions related to developmental stages,

 play activities for ill hospitalized child.

 Nursing care hospitalized child and family - principles and

-Nursing care nospitalized clinic and failing - principles and practices.
+4 = practices.

 IV 15 Pre-natal Prediatrics

-1 V 15 Embryological and fetal development, Prenatal factors
+Embryological and fetal development, Prenatal factors

 influencing growth and development of fetus,

 Genetic patterns of common pediatric disorders,

 chromosomal aberrations, genetic assessment and

 counseling legal and ethical aspects of genetic, screening

 and counseling role of nurse in genetic counseling,

 Importance of prenatal care and role of pediatric nurse.

-importance of prenatal care and role of pediatre hurse.

 V 15 Growth and Development of Children

 Principles of growth and development,